mpwaser/make-ide/README.md

 In particular, this will add line numbering, use spaces as tabstops, set indentation to 2 spaces and start Vim in fullscreen and vertical split mode.
 Change as you see fit.
 However I suggest moving more extensive personalizations to a `vimrc` file.
 An interactive Vim tutorial can be found [here](https://www.openvim.com/).

-Note that this also runs Exuberant Ctags via  `ctags -R .`, creating a `TAGS` file in the project root directory.
+Note that this also runs Exuberant Ctags via  `ctags -R .`, creating a `tags` file in the project root directory.
 To update the tags database from inside Vim use `:!ctags -R .` from the Vim command line.
 Some basic Vim Ctags commands are:

 | **Vim command** | **Action** |